Atlantic Mill

-The Atlantic Mill was located on the east side of Redridge, Michigan near the Redridge Steel Dam.
+The Atlantic Mill was a copper stamping mill located on the east side of Redridge, Michigan near the Redridge Steel Dam.
 It was constructed in 1892 and closed in 1912.
 It was connected to the Atlantic mine via a 9 mile long Atlantic and Lake Superior Railroard.
 The previous path of the railroad is now a scenic tree-covered road.
 It is thought that currents have moved the stamp sand produced by this mill to the current site of the North Canal Township Park.